Print this page

 oAbort import, if it contains an existing document ID

-oImport new documents only: Data for documents that already exist in the case is ignored.
+oImport new documents only.
+Data for documents that already exist in the case will be ignored.

 oUpdate existing documents only

 If you select Update existing documents only or Import new documents and update existing documents, additional options appear.
 See the following table for descriptions of the options.

 ●To update these fields, select Document Date, Estimated date, Title, Type, Source and attachments, or Description.